 So if we ask you to think of an LA steakhouse, what comes to mind?
 Maybe it’s a chain that feels better suited for Vegas (although probably not).
 Maybe it’s an old-school joint with great martinis and bad food.
 Or, it might be American Beauty.
 This spot in Venice is definitely a steakhouse - they’ve got an entire section of their menu dedicated to dry-aged steaks, a wine list thicker than a James Joyce novel, and a dark, horseshoe-shaped bar straight out of The Sopranos.
 But there’s also a lot more to this restaurant than just big cuts of meat and booze in decanters - which is why American Beauty just might be the perfect steakhouse for LA.

 For starters, we don’t know many steakhouses where you could safely bring a pescatarian without also bringing a pocketful of protein bars for them to snack on.
 But here, they’ve got enough great seafood options to satisfy an entire boatload of non-red meat-eaters.
-Start with the colossal prawns - they’re the size of hot dogs, but unlike hot dogs, they don’t only taste good when you’re watching Clayton Kershaw pitch.
+Start with the grilled prawns - they’re the size of hot dogs, but unlike hot dogs, they don’t only taste good when you’re watching Clayton Kershaw pitch.
 They’re sweet, meaty, and so rich that you won’t need the lemon butter on the side (you’ll probably use it anyway - that’s OK).
 Similarly, if there’s anyone in your life who hasn’t really bought into the hamachi collar thing, the ones here will change their mind.
 They’re like chicken wings made out of fish - crispy, and covered in jerk seasoning and mint.
-The scallop carpaccio and ocean trout steak are also great.

 American Beauty doesn’t nail everything - outside of the stuffed hash browns, the sides are pretty disappointing for a steakhouse, as are the vegetables (especially when the cheapest option is some $10 corn).
 The charred long beans with anchovy are somehow both overly salty and not quite briny enough, while the maitakes are so heavily salted that any trace of the tender, earthy mushrooms is obliterated.
 But you probably didn’t book a table here expecting a thoughtful take on edible fungi.
 It’s more likely you came for the big, bold steakhouse experience, which you get at American Beauty - especially thanks to the seriously great seafood.
 And that’s fitting.
 Like we said, LA’s never been a steak town.